Faculty Advising FAQs

 How is Early Alert different from midterm grades?

 How can I support student success through Early Alert?

-- Submit Early Alert grades during the grading period – dates are shared by e-mail several times each semester
+- Submit Early Alert Progress Reports during the grading period – dates are shared by e-mail several times each semester

 - Tell students about Early Alert in class and what you expect them to do if they receive an alert from you

 - Include a statement about Early Alert in your syllabus such as;

 “UW Oshkosh conducts an Early Alert program for all 14-week undergraduate courses to provide students with performance feedback early in the term so that appropriate action can be taken if needed.
 You will receive an e-mail regarding your course performance between (DATES).
 Please read the e-mail carefully and see me for help.”